arpabet/beans/README.md

 ### Types

 Beans Framework supports following types for beans:
-* Pointer to struct
+* Pointer
 * Interface
 * Function

-Beans Framework does not support Struct type as bean instance type.
+Beans Framework does not support Struct type as the bean instance type.

 ### Function

 Function in golang is the first type citizen, therefore Bean Framework supports injection of functions by default.
-All primitive types and non-bean collections recommended to inject by functions.

 Example:
 ```